 The level of protection provided by a respirator is indicated by its Assigned Protection Factor (APF).
 The APF is determined experimentally by measuring the seal of the facepiece and leakage from the exhalation valve.
 It represents the relative difference in substance concentrations outside and inside the facepiece maintained by the respirator.
+For example, a full-facepiece APR has an APF of 50, meaning workers wearing these respirators should be protected in atmospheres with chemical concentrations up to 50 times higher than the appropriate limits.
 More information on APFs can be found in OSHA Publication 3352, Assigned Protection Factors.